Patchwork Rodeo: Tame the Calgary Stampede Quilt Block

 I've highlighted in turquoise the steps needed to make this happen.
 The turquoise should make those notes easy to find if you need them and easy to ignore if you don't.

-For cutting, the only adjustment needed for the directional print is for Patch #8—two should be cut on the lengthwise grain and two on the crosswise.
+For cutting, the only adjustment required for the directional print is for Patch #8—two should be cut on the lengthwise grain and two on the crosswise.

 Click here to see what those cut patches look like.